Fourth Week of January 2021

 □ The eco-friendly theme is gaining traction … POSCO (hydrogen steelmaking), CJ Logistics (electric cargo trucks), Coupang and Hyundai Glovis (hydrogen-electric trucks), etc.

 ▶ These were projects that had not been feasible until now because unit costs were too high, but Biden’s election added momentum.
-That said, actually implementing hydrogen-based steelmaking would likely take roughly twenty years and would be impossible without government support.
-In reviewing a related deal, I asked an environmental-engineering specialist, who argued that renewable-energy projects remain structurally loss-making worldwide absent government support.
+That said, actually implementing hydrogen-based steelmaking would likely take roughly twenty years and would not be sustainable without government support.
+When reviewing a deal in the related field, I consulted an environmental-engineering expert, and he explained that renewable-energy projects remain structurally loss-making worldwide without government support.

 ▶ Among New Deal funds, which stocks or sectors are related to hydrogen or ESS?